Guide to Sizing Structural Firefighter Gloves

 • Full coverage with fourchettes: Exclusive to the INNOTEX brand, specially designed fourchettes cover the glove from finger to cuff.
 These provide extreme protection and easy movement for your fingers.

-• Kangaroo shell: This material is lightweight but extremely durable.
-It protects your hands in the field while not feeling overly heavy.
+• Kangaroo shell: This lightweight but extremely durable material protects your hands in the field without feeling overly heavy.

 Measuring for Structural Firefighting Gloves by HexArmor®

 HexArmor gloves are another great option for firefighting gloves.
-Also made by the 2018 NFPA standards, HexArmor gloves afford strong defense against harsh flames while also giving flexibility.
+Made according to the 2018 NFPA standards, they afford strong defense against harsh flames while also being flexible.
 These gloves use high-quality materials to ensure protection against falling debris and other dangers.

 To measure your hands for HexArmor gloves, you can use the standard measuring system from the NFPA.
 HexArmor glove sizing uses the same chart.
 Simply measure your index finger length and hand width.
 Then, find the accompanying size on their chart.